Getting started

 console.log('Bitcoin address:', await bitcoin.address())

-// Connect wallet to Ethereum and check balance
+// Connect wallet to Ethereum and check the balance

 const ethereum = cg.connect(cg.networks.ethereum, wallet)